samathaluca/fallen/README.md

 The surface of the app may change in the future and the hero image on the home page would be replaced if the feedback after launch suggested the recovery recipe theme idea adapted from the MS3 project idea in CI LMS proved too tenuous following future feedback.

+The alias is set to 10 character limit to ensure  on home page stays intact.
 DATA STORE